yusufpy/pract/README.md

 The summary statistic table above shows a comprehensive overview of the proportional species richness for the BD5 group.
 The inclusion of Winsorized means enhances the robustness of the central tendency measures, providing a more reliable insight into the distribution of each variable.
 Here are the key take away from the table

-i).
-Central Tendency: The mean values generally indicate the central tendency of each variable, with Birds having the highest mean (0.8872) and Bees the lowest (0.60502). ii).Variability: The range between the minimum and maximum values illustrates the variability in each variable, with Bees displaying the widest range (3.30986 - 0.03065). iii).Winsorized Mean: The Winsorized mean provides a robust alternative to the regular mean, less influenced by extreme values.
+- Central Tendency: The mean values generally indicate the central tendency of each variable, with Birds having the highest mean (0.8872) and Bees the lowest (0.60502).
+- Variability: The range between the minimum and maximum values illustrates the variability in each variable, with Bees displaying the widest range (3.30986 - 0.03065).
+- Winsorized Mean: The Winsorized mean provides a robust alternative to the regular mean, less influenced by extreme values.
 In some cases, it differs noticeably from the regular mean, suggesting the presence of outliers.

 ### Correlation Analysis
 Correlation analysis presents the correlation analysis of proportional species richness for the BD5 group variables, namely Bees, Birds, Butterflies, Carabids, and Macromoths.
 The correlation matrix below illustrates the relationships between each pair of variables.